 How is the home/away designation figured for playoff games?

-According to the Board Policy "Home Team Designation" which was revised effective beginning the 2013-14 school year, during all rounds of each OSAA State Championship bracket, the better ranked team shall be the designated home team.
+According to the Board Policy "Home Team Designation" which was revised effective beginning the 2013-14 school year, during all rounds of each OSAA State Championship bracket, the better seeded team shall be the designated home team.
 Teams are not re-ranked nor re-seeded after initial placement on the bracket.